rkcreations88/data/src/ecs/README.md

 - [x] .resources
 - [x] .archetypes
 - [ ] selectEntityValues with optional filter
-- [x] observations and transactions on updates
+- [x] observations and actions on updates

 ECS Action Database
 - [-] applied actions are stored directly within the database.